makekema/makekema/README.md

 ### Hi there 👋

-I am first of all dedicated to building things 🧩
+I am, first of all, dedicated to building things 🧩

-Alos, I am a Full Stack Developer specializing in key JavaScript technologies like React, Redux, Node, Express, and Koa.
+Also, I am a Full Stack Developer specializing in key JavaScript technologies like React, Redux, Node, Express, and Koa.

 I'm truely passionate about creating high-quality websites and applications with a strong emphasis on user-friendliness.
 With a background in textile and fashion design, I bring a unique and creative perspective to my work.